Are you wondering how slay that massive mountain of wedding debt?

 The solution?
 Debt.

-Yeah, I said it: we willingly agreed to fund part of our wedding budget with borrowed funds.
+Yeah, I said it: we willingly agreed to fund part of our wedding budget with borrowed funds, or personal loans.

 Why Did We Agree to Go into Wedding Debt?